SAKryukov/microtonal-fabric/article/Multi-EDO/article.md

 ## Using the Application

-The applications presented in this article could be considered as two independent [single-page applications](https://en.wikipedia.org/wiki/Single-page_application).
+The applications presented in this article are two independent [single-page applications](https://en.wikipedia.org/wiki/Single-page_application).

 1. [Microtonal Tone Systems Comparison](https://sakryukov.github.io/microtonal-fabric/code/tone-system-comparison) based on four chromatic-circle keyboards.
-Chords can be defined directly on the chromatic-circle keyboard and played separately on in fast succession comparison.
+Chords can be defined directly on the chromatic-circle keyboard and played separately in fast succession comparison.
-2. [Multi-EDO Chromatic Lattice](https://sakryukov.github.io/microtonal-fabric/code/Multi-EDO) keyboard, which allows playing wide range of tones.
-Chords can be defined through chord tables, auto-generated and played with single click or key press.
+2. [Multi-EDO Chromatic Lattice](https://sakryukov.github.io/microtonal-fabric/code/Multi-EDO) keyboard, which allows playing a wide range of tones.
+Chords can be defined through chord tables, auto-generated, and played with a single click or key press.

-The full source code can be downloaded, but there is no a need to download software to use it — everything can be played directly on the [main Microtonal Fabric documentation page](https://sakryukov.github.io/microtonal-fabric).
+The full source code can be downloaded, but there is no need to download software to use it — everything can be played directly on the [main Microtonal Fabric documentation page](https://sakryukov.github.io/microtonal-fabric).

 ### Microtonal Tone Systems Comparison

-On the [Microtonal System Comparison page](https://sakryukov.github.io/microtonal-fabric/code/tone-system-comparison), all round shapes can be used as musical instrument keys.
+On the [Microtonal System Comparison page](https://sakryukov.github.io/microtonal-fabric/code/tone-system-comparison), all the round shapes can be used as musical instrument keys.
 Lower octaves are closer to the center.
 Central areas are used to play chords.
 The round shapes at the center are hidden and are visualized when at least one note is added to a chord.
-Shift+note toggles a note of a chord (double click to clears the chord).
-For example, the [picture on the top](#image.title) shows an inversion of the harmonic seventh chord, at the moment of playing, in [31-EDO](https://en.wikipedia.org/wiki/31_equal_temperament) system.
+Shift+note toggles a note of a chord (double click to clear the chord).
+For example, the [picture on the top](#image.title) shows an inversion of the harmonic seventh chord, at the moment of playing, in the [31-EDO](https://en.wikipedia.org/wiki/31_equal_temperament) system.

-The chords can be played by clicking at the center round areas.
-Besides, if more than two chords are selected, two different temperaments can be listened in fast alteration on the special control "<u>C</u>ompare (Ctrl+ &larr; &rarr;)".
+The chords can be played by clicking at the centers of the round areas.
+Besides, if more than two chords are selected, two different temperaments can be listened to in fast alteration on the special control "<u>C</u>ompare (Ctrl+ &larr; &rarr;)".
 When sound is activated, moving a mouse pointer between two halves quickly alters the chords:

 ![Chord Comparer](comparer.png)

-Now, let's consider the circular keyboards to be used for study of different tone systems.
+Now, let's consider the circular keyboards to be used for the study of different tone systems.

 [Just Intonation](https://en.wikipedia.org/wiki/Just_intonation) compared with 12-EDO (gray):<br/>
 ![Just Intonation Keyboard](just.png)

 Just intonation is shown in comparison with the positions of [Common-practice](https://en.wikipedia.org/wiki/Common_practice_period) [12-EDO](https://en.xen.wiki/w/12edo) *semitones* depicted as gray radial lines.
-This picture reveals the bigger problem of tuning accuracy of 12-EDO: pure rendering of 6th and, even more importantly, 3rd, which is the central note of very important [major chord](https://en.wikipedia.org/wiki/Major_chord).
-The errors are 15.6 [cents](https://en.wikipedia.org/wiki/Cent_%28music%29) for 6th and 13.7 for 3rd.
+This picture reveals the bigger problem of tuning accuracy of 12-EDO: pure rendering of the 6th and, even more importantly, 3rd, which is the central note of the very important [major chord](https://en.wikipedia.org/wiki/Major_chord).
+The errors are 15.6 [cents](https://en.wikipedia.org/wiki/Cent_%28music%29) for the 6th and 13.7 for the 3rd.
 Most probably people can hear the pretty subtle difference, perhaps after certain training, but the difference becomes more apparent in cases where inter-string resonances of the instruments (like piano or guitar) are noticeable.

-I want to remind that [Just Intonation](https://en.wikipedia.org/wiki/Just_intonation) is based on pure [harmonic relationships]((https://www.codeproject.com/Articles/1201737/Musical-Study-with-Isomorphic-Computer-Keyboard#heading.rational-and-irrational-numbers)) between tones, is very important for comparison of tone systems, but is fairly impractical for playing of most musical pieces due to the lack of [transpositional equivalence](https://en.wikipedia.org/wiki/Transposition_%28music%29#Transpositional_equivalence).
+Note that [Just Intonation](https://en.wikipedia.org/wiki/Just_intonation) is based on pure [harmonic relationships]((https://www.codeproject.com/Articles/1201737/Musical-Study-with-Isomorphic-Computer-Keyboard#heading.rational-and-irrational-numbers)) between tones, is very important for comparison of tone systems, but is fairly impractical for the playing of most musical pieces due to the lack of [transpositional equivalence](https://en.wikipedia.org/wiki/Transposition_%28music%29#Transpositional_equivalence).

 [12-EDO](https://en.xen.wiki/w/12edo):<br/>
 ![12-EDO Keyboard](12-EDO.png)